gkfat/gk-app/README.md

-# A Got2do App
+# A GkApp

-A todo app
+A app that contains what Gk wants.

 ## Tech stacks